vswanlund/vswanlund.github.io/tag-mobile-sdks/android/profile.md

      }
    });</pre>

-   The synchronous version of the <code>deleteAddress</code> method should not be used in the main thread to avoid performance issues
+   The synchronous version of the <code>deleteAddress</code> method should <b>not be used in the main thread</b> to avoid performance issues

     <code>Profile updatedProfile = pm.deleteAddress(address) </code>